 Similarly, a home inspection that reveals more issues than anticipated could leave the buyer less than excited to call the place home.
 If you’re not comfortable paying for major changes, or if the seller is unwilling to make repairs prior to closing, you can walk away from the deal.

-It’s common for a real estate contract to guarantee the sale, contingent on the buyer’s ability to sell his or her current home.
-In today’s market with low housing inventory, it may actually be more difficult for the seller to find a new home to purchase as the seller is facing bidding wars and high prices in his or her own search.
+It’s common for a real estate contract to guarantee the sale, contingent on the buyer’s ability to sell his or her current home or even the seller's ability to find a new one.
+As the coronavirus pandemic continues, many may struggle to find the right home or buyer in the current housing market.

 When backing out of a real estate deal, the worst thing you can do is wait.
 The second it feels wrong, you should let your agent know.